Rheumatoid Arthritis (cont.)

 - Holding the joint still for long periods just promotes stiffness.
 Keep the joints moving to keep them flexible.

-- If you must sit for long periods, say at work or while traveling, take a short break every hour; stand up, walk around, stretch, and flex your joints.
+- If it's necessary to sit for long periods, say at work or while traveling, take a short break every hour; stand up, walk around, stretch, and flex

-- This can improve your outlook and help you put your arthritis in perspective.
+- This can improve one's outlook and help put the arthritis in perspective.

-- Some enjoyable activities are even helpful for your joints, such as walking, swimming, and light gardening.
+- Some enjoyable activities are even helpful for the joints, such as walking, swimming, and light gardening.

 Take steps toward a healthier lifestyle.

-- Quit smoking.
-Not only will you feel better, but also you will be reducing your risk of complications of rheumatoid arthritis.
-You will also be reducing your risk of lung cancer, emphysema, and other breathing problems as well as heart disease.
+This will also reduce the risk of lung cancer, emphysema, and other breathing problems as well as heart disease.

-- Take your medications as directed.
-If you think a medication is not working or is causing side effects, talk to your
+- Take medications as directed.
+If a patient thinks a medication is not working or is causing side effects, talk to

-- Help yourself.
-If you feel tired and achy, a warm bath before bed can help you relax and feel better.
-Massages feel good and may help increase your energy and flexibility.
+- Taking a warm bath before bed can help with relaxation.
+Massages feel good and may help increase energy and flexibility.
 Apply an ice pack or cold compress to a joint to reduce pain and swelling.
-(Keep a reusable ice pack in your freezer or try
+(Keep a reusable ice pack in

 using a bag of frozen vegetables.)